krittin-ch/Introduction-to-Algorithms/README.md

 The book encompasses **6 main chapters**:
 1. Foundations
-- The Role of Algorithms in Computing
-- Getting Started
-- Characterizing Running Times
-- Divide-and-Conquer
-- Probabilistic Analysis and Randomized Algorithms
 2. Sorting and Order Statistics
 3. Data Structures
 4. Advanced Design and Analysis Techniques